 Students studying on all campuses are encouraged to volunteer as Eucharistic Ministers, Readers and Music Ministry for our Tertiary Mass’ at St Patrick’s Cathedral hosted every second Sunday of the month.

 University of Auckland and Auckland University of Technology

 Students from the University of Auckland (UoA) and Auckland University of Technology (AUT) are fortunate to have their home away from home- Newman Hall-right next door.
-It is located just in front of the university of Auckland’s School of Law and is less than a 10 minute walk from AUT.
-Newman Hall is Tertiary Chaplaincies main office with lay chaplains Dom, Olivia and Joe working alongside Fr Bernie.
+It is located just in front of the University of Auckland’s School of Law and is less than a 10-minute walk from AUT.
+Newman Hall is a Tertiary Chaplaincies main office with lay chaplains Dom, Olivia and Joe working alongside Fr Bernie.

 The chaplaincy at Newman Hall hosts Mass on Tuesdays and Fridays at 12.10pm (Check the Mass Schedule for more info.)

 The Chaplains: Dom, Olivia, Joe and Fr Bernie are all available for students to share their joys and their struggles with.
 We are here to walk alongside you and support your growth so please don’t hesitate to approach any of us whenever you feel the need.

 There is a chapel available to you for quiet reflection, meditation and prayer.
 A student lounge with comfortable couches, great for relaxing and getting to know more Catholic students.
 We also offer some kitchen facilities including a microwave, hot water boiler, dishwasher and sink.
 Coffee and Tea is 50 cents per cup.
 This small donation goes towards our Tuesday lunch after mass.
 Hot water is free.